snystrom/cmdfun/README.md

 A common pattern when designing shell interfaces is to ask the user to give an absolute path to the target shell utility.
-It is common to pass this information from the user to R by using either R environment variables defined in .Renviron, using options (set with `option()`, and got with `getOption()`), having the user explicitly pass the path in the function call, or failing this, using a default install path.
+It is common to pass this information from the user to R by using either R environment variables defined in `.Renviron`, using options (set with `option()`, and got with `getOption()`), having the user explicitly pass the path in the function call, or failing this, using a default install path.

-`build_path_handler()` returns a function that correctly returns the path to the target utility.
+`build_path_handler()` is a macro which returns a function that returns a valid path to the target by heirarchically searching a series of possible locations.

-For example, to build an interface to the “MEME” suite, which is by default installed to “~/meme/bin”, one could build the following:
+For example, to build an interface to the “MEME” suite, which is by default installed to `~/meme/bin`, one could build the following:

 ``` r
 handle_meme_path <- build_path_handler(default_path = "~/meme/bin")